dimasad/ema248/pratica3.md

 ---------------------------------

 Simule agora esse circuito no tinkercad com $$R=120\,\Omega$$.
-Acione o LED com a saída digital e meça as seguintes grandezas no circuito:
+Acione o LED com a saída digital e meça as seguintes grandezas:

 1. a corrente de base no transistor;
 2. a corrente no LED;